MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-process-email-messages-in-batches-by-using-ews-in-exchange.md

 ---
-title: "How to Process email messages in batches by using EWS in Exchange"
+title: "Process email messages in batches by using EWS in Exchange"

 manager: sethgros